rochars/byte-data/README.md

 ```

 ### Browser compatibility
 This module is distributed as a minified UMD transpiled to ES3 and compatible with IE6+.
 It should work in all modern browsers and environments that support ES3/ES5/ES6+.
-It is located in the *dist/* folder.

 The polyfills used in the compilation are distributed with the package in the *scripts/* folder.
 The polyfills are for the *defineProperty* and *getOwnPropertyDescriptor* properties of *Object*, and are not used in case those properties are already defined.